On the hunt for ancient trees

-Ancient trees are important aesthetic, historic and cultural features of our landscape, and the UK has some of the largest populations in Europe.
-In addition, the dead and decaying wood of ancient trees is a crucial habitat for many organisms, including rare invertebrates, fungi, lichens and small mammals.
+Ancient trees are important aesthetic, historical and cultural features of our landscape, and the UK has some of the largest populations in Europe.
+The dead and decaying wood of ancient trees is a crucial habitat for many organisms, including rare invertebrates, fungi, lichens and small mammals.

 I will use a variety of modelling techniques and statistical methods to analyse the ATI data and then I hope to design robust field surveys to verify my predictions.
 Wider applications of the project include assessing how ancient tree loss throughout the landscape may impact the dispersal and survival of the organisms dependent on ancient trees, and how we might mitigate this.

 Achievements so far

 I attended the ‘Forests of Essex’ Conference in Chingford to gain a wider understanding of woodland and tree ecology and to network with ancient tree enthusiasts and organisations working on similar projects.
 Completing training courses in scientific skills such as communication and specific data analysis programmes has also been a key feature of my first year.

 How I am finding PhD life

 I am really enjoying my project and although I have only been working on it for 9 months, I feel I have already learned so much!
-The majority of my time is spent at the University of Nottingham analysing data, writing up my findings and reading research papers, but I have also been able to attend an ancient tree exploration day and a tree ID day with the Woodland Trust, which really helped me to put my work into context in the field.
-I enjoy the daily challenges of learning new skills and scientific methods, and I am looking forward to putting them into practice to help protect ancient trees in the UK.
+Most of my time is spent at the University of Nottingham analysing data, writing up my findings and reading research papers, but I have also been able to attend an ancient tree exploration day and a tree ID day with the Woodland Trust, which really helped me to put my work into context in the field.
+I enjoy the daily challenges of learning new skills and scientific methods, and am looking forward to putting them into practice to help protect ancient trees in the UK.